 The manual that comes with your car seat contains much more!
 Traveling?
 You’ll need to know whether or not you can use your seat on the plane.
 That can be found in the manual too!

 Going out in the cold?
 The manual addresses that as well.
 Telling caregivers to forgo the thick and bulky coats is not something that we made up here at CSFTL just to make life more difficult!

 Worried that your child doesn’t have head support or covers on the harness straps?
 Again, telling parents to forgo these items isn’t something technicians say for fun.
 These directions come straight from the manufacturers.

 Lost a part?
-The contact information for the maker of the seat is located within the manual as well!
+The contact information for the manufacturer is located within the manual as well.

-Technicians are here to help and to educate parents.
+Technicians are here to help and to educate caregivers.
 Car seats can be confusing and the manufacturers understand that.
-They may even include information about finding a technician near you for assistance!
+They may even include information about finding a technician near you for assistance.

-Don’t be afraid to employ your most powerful arsenal when installing your child’s seat.
+Don’t be afraid to employ your most powerful arsenal when installing your child’s car seat — the manual.
 If you find yourself missing your manual, don’t panic!
 Most manuals can either be found online or can be obtained by calling the manufacturer.
 Once you are in possession of this precious book of information, keep it in a place that is easily accessible, such as your vehicle glove compartment.